thisismars-x/KENDRICKLAMAR./README.md

 After starting the game, you can:

 1. Choose your favorite artist: Kendrick Lamar or Drake.
-2. Select a game mode or challenge.
+2. Play the game and defeat your opponent.
-3. Play the game and aim for the highest score.
+3. Enjoy the game divisions(entry and exit).
-4. Check your standings on the leaderboard.

 ## Game Rules

 - Select your artist.
-- Participate in various challenges.
-- Each challenge has its own rules and scoring system.
-- Try to get the highest score to top the leaderboard.
+- Use [wasd] to control kendrick and [UP,LEFT,DOWN,RIGHT] to control drake.
+- Defeat your opponent

 ## Screenshots